JakeClark-chan/Object-Detection-for-AIC/README.md

 Note 3: Color Detection feature is not completed.
 Please don't use it.

+Note 4: If you have different Qdrant Client, like not use localhost but use cloud, please change `QDRANT_CLIENT` to your client in `constants.py`.

 Run: `streamlit run app.py`

 Reproduce environment: `pip install -r requirements.txt` **with Python 3.11.x**